Whole of person.

 As well we seek opportunities to obtain necessary funding that will secure our long term future and provide a level of consistency in the lives of the people we will be assisting.

+We know that prevention and early intervention involves change not just in individuals, but also in personal and family relationships, community and welfare agencies and other organizations.
+This also helps in the political and economic processes.
 We recognize the crucial role of advocacy in bringing about positive change, whether it is individuals, groups or whole sections of the community.
 It can entail advocating for people, or assisting them to advocate for themselves, either individually or collectively.